dd-dreams/aft/docs/CONFIG.md

 # The `aft` config
 The `aft` config is a very simple and minimal config file.
-It's name is `.config`, and it should be edited by the user.
+It's filename is `.config`, and it should be edited by the user.

 ## Format
 The format is very basic, and it's followed by the following rule: `key\s?=\s?value`. `key` and `value` would be discussed in the next section.
 Every option needs to be on a separate line.